PeaceDeadTS/dataset-canvas/PROJECT_CONSTITUTION.md

     *   **Deployment**: During deployment, the `npm run migration:run` command is executed on the production server.
 This command applies any pending migrations, bringing the database schema up to date with the application code.
 This process is safe, repeatable, and eliminates the risk of accidental data loss.
 *   **Entities**:
     *   `User`: Stores user information, including `username`, `email`, hashed `password`, and `role`.
     *   `Dataset`: Represents a dataset "container," with properties like `name`, `description`, `isPublic`, and relationships to its owner (`user`) and its images.
 Includes a computed `imageCount` field populated via TypeORM's `loadRelationCountAndMap` for efficient display of total image counts.
+Enhanced with file management relationship.
     *   `DatasetImage`: Stores metadata for each image within a dataset, including `url`, `filename`, `width`, `height`, and `prompt`.
+    *   `DatasetFile`: Manages uploaded CSV files with properties like `filename`, `originalName`, `mimeType`, `size`, `filePath`, and `description`.
+Includes cascade delete relationship to ensure file cleanup when datasets are removed.
 *   **API**: A RESTful API is exposed under `/api` for all frontend-backend communication.
 *   **Testable Entry Point**: The main application entry point (`src/index.ts`) is architected to be test-friendly.
 It exports the Express `app` instance separately from the server startup logic.
 This allows integration tests (like those using Supertest) to import and test the `app` directly without actually listening on a network port, ensuring tests are fast and isolated.
 *   **Build Process**: The backend is written in TypeScript and must be compiled into JavaScript before running in production.
 The `npm run build` command handles this, outputting the final JavaScript files to the `dist` directory.
 To ensure a clean build process where compiled files have a flat structure, all source files, including the TypeORM configuration (`ormconfig.ts`), are located within the `src` directory, which is defined as the `rootDir` in `tsconfig.json`.
 The TypeScript configuration (`tsconfig.json`) is specifically set up to **exclude all test files** from the production build, preventing test-specific code and dependencies from ending up on the server.